mcclure/MagusPatches/README.md

 ### ScreenSaver

 I wrote this patch to test the screen.
 It just draws random numbers in random positions.

+### NanoKontrolTestPatch

+If a Korg NanoKontrol2 is attached, flickers all the lights in an ascending pattern.
+This assumes a configuration set in the KORG KONTROL app where LEDs are set "externally", but it uses the default configuration rather than the "OpenwareNanoKontrol2-SAFE" configuration.

 ## MagusSim